IU East Grades and Grading Policies

 The purpose of this policy is to allow students who have done poorly in a course to repeat the course and remove the weight of the earlier grade from the student's cumulative grade point average.
 The IU East Faculty Senate sees this policy as an expansion of the University Faculty Council policy (UFC April 10, 1984 and its EFS amendments – "FX" Policy) by extending the replacement option to include grades of A, B, C, D (including plus/minus), in addition to F.

 A student may retake any undergraduate course and petition for exclusion of the previously earned grade from the cumulative GPA after repeating the course.
-A student may apply this grade replacement option on an unlimited number of credit hours (for no more than five courses totaling no more than 15 credit hours.
+A student may apply this grade replacement option on an unlimited number of credit hours (for no more than five courses totaling no more than 15 credit hours - effective Fall 2018).
 This option may be exercised no more than two times for each course.
-Please note that "F" grades that have been assigned as the result of academic misconduct (i.e. plagerism) may be "repeated for credit" but may NOT be "replaced" with an "FX" by this or any other grade replacement policy.
+Please note that "F" grades that have been assigned as the result of academic misconduct (i.e. plagiarism) may be "repeated for credit" but may NOT be "replaced" with an "FX" by this or any other grade replacement policy.

 Extension of FX PolicyThis policy replaces the use of the FX policy (UFC Action April 10, 1984, and the IU East amended policy on March 2, 2004).
-Previously granted FX grades will be honored under this policy; the number of credit hours for which the FX option has been used will contribute to the count of credit hours for which this policy applies.
+Previously granted FX grades will be honored under this policy.

 Grades and courses for which this option is available